 MAKEUP - Getting your makeup professionally done is not a deal breaker, but I'd actually say go for it.
 Either that, or put a bit more effort into getting prettied up.
 For one, it will make you feel like a million bucks, for two it will make you look like a million bucks, so there really isn't a downside.
 If you're out of a product, places like MAC or Sephora will do a quick version of a makeover for you for free.
-Do be nice and buy something, though, those girls love makeovers but they get scored on their sales, so they'll be more helpful and spend more time with you if they know you have a purchase in mind.
-If you're going DaVinci on your own face, look up some YouTube tips for a smokey glamorous eye, and accentuate a bit more than you normally would for your daily makeup.
-It photographs better.
+Do be nice and buy something, though, those girls love makeovers but they get scored on their sales, so they'll be more helpful and spend more time with you if they know you have a purchase in mind (and, yes to false eyelashes!!!
+Always!
+MAC are best).

 DOWN TO BRASS TAX :: INTERACTION + WHAT TO EXPECT

 COME READY TO...
-Play, Dance, Flirt, Kiss, Hug, Snuggle, and show all kinds of affection towards each other.
+PLAY, Dance, Flirt, Kiss, Hug, Snuggle, and show all kinds of affection towards each other.
 We will start with easy stuff that will get the excitement going and melt the jitters away (for both of us, since I get nervous too).
-Like a total dork, I bring a little portable speaker with me and blast some awesome tunes.
+Like a total dork, I bring a little portable speaker with me and blast some tunes.
 Music, I find, sets the tone and creates a hangout-type atmosphere, much like hosting a fine meal with great background tracks - it makes the conversation flow, it makes things feel less awkward.
-I refuse to go anywhere without a soundtrack.
+In short, I refuse to go anywhere without a soundtrack.

 HOW NOT TO LOOK LIKE A DORK, I get asked all the time - Deep breaths buttercup!!!
 I might know a few tricks to get you to look a bit better than in Grandma Marge's iPad snap.
 When you show up, try to bring the real you, bring the mood, be ready to move, groove, and play (oh wait, you've heard that one before??
 Cool!)
 If you really want a practical tip - here's the best one I have - don't freeze or hold your breath, don't hold your reactions, and - you have two hands, and a few other limbs - go ahead, use them!
 Don't worry!!
 I'll be there to make some suggestions, I might adjust a thing or two if I want some different variation, so there's nothing to memorize.
 Let's create some imperfect (and yet maybe just perfect) moments together.
 THAT is not just what feels most natural, but it also is what photographs best.

 RESIST THE URGE TO BICKER - Yep, I said it.
 In YOUR hands you hold the key to awesome times and great photos.
 Remember, I'll be capturing your interaction, so keep it positive.

-Girls - here's a little tip (file under marriage advice as well) -- Whether it's the way he smiles, or the way he spontaneously hugs you squishing your boobs accidentally.
+Girls - here's a little tip (file under marriage advice as well) ---Whether it's the way he smiles, or the way he spontaneously hugs you, squishing your boobs accidentally.
 In those moments when things aren't as picture perfect as you imagined, don't sweat it!!!!
 This isn't film era, I've got plenty of memory cards!
-Adjust, laugh it off, move on, try to enjoy his attempts at being charming, even if not quite Titanic the movie perfect.
+Adjust, laugh it off, move on, try to enjoy his attempts at being charming, even if not quite Titanic-the-movie perfect.
 He'll be much more eager to play if he doesn't feel like you're scoring his every move.
 Being in front of the camera can be somewhat nerve-wrecking, so have tons of grace for each other.

 Guys - As to not pick on your significant other exclusively, there are some tips for you as well.
-Guys can sometimes get stuck on "What do you want me to do?", and "I don't know what I'm supposed to be doing" ---- RELAX.
-As long as you're up for anything, and use those hands, and lips, and manly arms of yours you'll do fine.
+Guys can sometimes get stuck on "What do you want me to do?", and What do I do with my hands?" ---- RELAX.
+As long as you're up for anything, and use those hands, and lips, and manly arms of yours, you'll do fine.
 You know her, you know what quirky things get a laugh out of her.
-You know what makes you two tick.
-You know how you love to hold her hand when you walk.
+You know what makes you two tick, and you definitely know the art of 'making advances', if you didn't we wouldn't be here, the girl of you dreams marrying you.
+Let's simplify - you know how you love to hold her hand when you walk, you know how you like to hug her (each couple kinda has their unique way to do all these seemingly simple and unanimous things).
 Try not to question yourself or dwell on any gesture that doesn't come across just right.
-Laugh it off, move on, goof off, have fun.
+Laugh it off, move on, goof off, have fun, be charming.
 You've got this!